Gulshan1357/nexus-game-engine/Nexus/src/ECS/README.md

 ## Highlights:

 1. Packed Entities: Reusing entity ids of deleted entity so that the are packed.
 This make sure that there is less data fragmentation in component pools.
-2. Tags and Groups: Entities have groups and tags with average lookup speed of O(1) both ways.
+2. Tags and Groups: Entities have groups and tags with average lookup speed of O(1) both ways (Entity <-> Tag/Group).
+3. Packed Component Pools: When a component is deleted the last component of the vector will be moved to the empty position.